Landen Roupp: San Francisco Giants (2024–present)

-2025

 Roupp was named to the Opening Day roster for a second consecutive year, earning the 5th-starter spot after a strong spring training.
 On July 25, 2025, Roupp was placed on the 15-day injured list due to inflammation in his right elbow.
 He was reactivated a month later following a rehab assignment with the Triple-A Sacramento River Cats.
 On August 20, only five days later, Roupp was hit in the right leg with a line drive during a start against the San Diego Padres, causing him to fall.
 While attempting to stand, he injured his left knee and had to be carted off the field.
 Roupp was diagnosed with a bone bruise and did not pitch again in 2025.
 He finished the season 7–7 over 22 starts, posting a 3.80 ERA across 106 2/3 innings while racking up 102 strikeouts.

+On June 12, 2026, Roupp wrote the Bible passage Genesis 9:12–16 on his hat, which featured a rainbow Giants logo, during the Giants' Pride Night event.
+Following the game, he and teammates JT Brubaker and Ryan Walker were issued warnings by MLB for writing on their caps.
+Roupp's decision to display the Bible passage on his Pride Night hat drew criticism from some media outlets and fans.